openhab/org.openhab.binding.zwave/doc/wintop_multisensor_00_000.md

 |  | Fahrenheit (1) |

 ### Device Configuration
-The following table provides a summary of the configuration parameters available in the Multisensor Wintop Multi-sensor.
+The following table provides a summary of the configuration parameters available in the Multisensor Multi-sensor.
 Detailed information on each parameter can be found below.

 | Parameter   | Description |